naomifelix/KidCoder-2.0-Teaching-Computational-Thinking-Concepts-Through-Resources-and-Play/README.md

 However, no two classes are the same and it is entirely recommended that you have a look through the activity cards and choose based on what you think would work best for your group!

+Can you give us feedback to help us improve the KidCoder resource packs?
+This can be done by completing a short online survey, linked above, which can be completed after running one or more sessions with the activity cards.
+If you wish to find out more about the research we're conducting, have a look at the participant information sheet.
+Thanks!